 Younger patients can experience arthritis in their ankles.
 There is no age limit, young or old, for this painful disorder.
 Some people have arthritis caused by a systemic disorder like juvenile rheumatoid arthritis.
 Most have a more traumatic type of arthritis caused by an injury.

 Ankle sprains should not be ignored, because many lead to chronic instability and eventual arthritis.
-A physical examination by your podiatrist is usually followed by x-rays.
-If plain film x-rays are negative, and you have had pain for more than 2 months from an ankle sprain; an MRI is indicated to rule out a cartilage injury of the talar dome.
+A physical examination by your podiatrist and x-rays will be taken in the office.
+If plain film x-rays are negative, and you have had pain for more than 2 months from an ankle sprain, an MRI is indicated to rule out a cartilage injury of the talar dome.
 This MRI can evaluate the cartilage of the talar dome for obvious flaps and for subchondral injury to the underlying bone.
 A chip fracture can be quite painful and feel like a clicking every time you move your ankle.

 Conservative therapy for osteochondritis includes bracing, physical therapy, anti-inflammatories and rest.
 Many people do well with just conservative therapy and maintain their joints by working on their proprioception and strength.

 Unfortunately, surgical intervention of ankle arthroscopy is often needed to remove the cartilage fragments and place tiny drill holes in the deficit to encourage the formation of fibrocartilage or scar tissue.
 Severe defects may require cartilage grafting.